How to be a Landlord in California

 Rental income in California is treated as regular personal income and taxed accordingly.
 However, your operating expenses like mortgage interest, pest control, property taxes, and yard maintenance can reduce your taxable rental property income.

-Best Practice: Keep receipts for all of the services you pay for to maintain your rental property.
+Best Practice: Keep receipts for all of the services for which you pay to maintain your rental property.
 That way, you’ll be prepared to maximize your deduction when tax season rolls around.

 Becoming a landlord in California can be a great way for you to make passive income.
 Online landlord tools allow you to advertise your rental, accept applications, run tenant screening reports, receive payments, and communicate with tenants without driving all over town.
-California’s rental industry is booming — don’t miss your opportunity to jump into the profitable landlord game in your own city.
+California’s rental industry is booming — so don’t miss your opportunity to jump into the profitable landlord game!

 No tricks or trials to worry about.
 So what’s the harm?
 Try it today!